About the Journal

 Essays

 The essays section contains all contributions that the journal considers relevant and pertinent to its scientific profile and editorial line.
-All essays are subject to double-blind review.
+All essays is reviewed according to the criteria stated by Scienza & Politica.
+The section is open to outside submissions.

 Materials